-On January 9, 2020, in connection with, and prior to the completion of, the Merger, Protara Therapeutics, Inc. effected a 1-for-40 reverse stock split of its common stock, or the Reverse Stock Split, Private ArTara changed its name from "ArTara Therapeutics, Inc." to "ArTara Subsidiary, Inc.", and ArTara Therapeutics, Inc. 'to "ArTara Subsidiary, Inc.", and ArTara Therapeutics, Inc. 'All share and per share amounts presented in this quarterly report on Form 10-Q have been adjusted to reflect the Reverse Stock Split and the Exchange Ratio.
-In addition, immediately following the closing of the Private Placements (defined below), all of the outstanding shares of Protara Therapeutic, Inc.'s Series A Preferred Stock were converted into shares of Protara Therapeutics, Inc.'s Common Stock.
+On January 9, 2020, in connection with, and prior to the completion of, the Merger, Protara Therapeutics, Inc. effected a 1-for-40 reverse stock split of its common stock, or the Reverse Stock Split, Private ArTara changed its name from "ArTara Therapeutics, Inc." to "ArTara Subsidiary, Inc.", and ArTara Therapeutics, Inc. Changed its name from "Proteon Therapeutics, Inc." to "ArTara Therapeutics, Inc." All share and per share amounts presented in this quarterly report on Form 10-Q have been adjusted to reflect the Reverse Stock Split and the Exchange Ratio.
+In addition, immediately following the closing of the Private Placements (defined below), all of the outstanding shares of Protara Therapeutics, Inc.'s Series A Preferred Stock were converted into shares of Protara Therapeutics, Inc.'s Common Stock.
 Shares of the Company's Common Stock commenced trading on The Nasdaq Capital Market under the new name and ticker symbol "TARA" as of market open on January 10, 2020.
 See Note 3 for the full discussion regarding the Merger, Exchange Ratio and recapitalization.